PACELC Theorem: Latency vs Consistency Trade-offs

 Problem: Using timestamp-based conflict resolution assumes all nodes have synchronized clocks.
 Clock skew between nodes can make this completely unreliable.

-Solution: Use logical timestamps (Lamport clocks or vector clocks) for conflict resolution, not wall-clock time.
+Use logical timestamps (Lamport clocks or vector clocks) for conflict resolution, not wall-clock time.
+If you must use timestamps, hybrid logical clocks combine physical time with a logical counter to handle clock skew gracefully.
 Most distributed databases do this by default.
+If you are building conflict resolution at the application layer, you need to handle it yourself.

 Production Failure Scenarios